ratkingsminion/gompl/README.md

 Everything is an expression, so you can do things like `x = if y != 5 then 0 else 10 end`.

 Gompl also supports negative numbers (IMP didn't), strings and function calls.
 The functions are fed to the interpreter by setting a target Godot object whose methods are directly called by Gompl.
+No `;`s are necessary.

 Example: